smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

         - In inbound filtering, the scope determines which objects to synchronize or not synchronize.
 The scope has a group and a clause to determine when a sync rule is in scope.
 A group contains one or many clauses.
 There is a logical *AND* between multiple clauses, and a logical *OR* between multiple groups.
 Objects which are supposed to be synchronized to Azure AD must have the metaverse attribute **cloudFiltered** not set to a value to be synchronized.
 If this attribute's value is set to **TRUE**, then the object is not synchronized.
 It is important to note that, in general, this attribute should not be set to **FALSE**.
 To make sure that multiple rules can affect its value, the attribute is supposed to have the value of either **TRUE** or **NULL** (not set).
 There are, however, scenarios where the choice of **FALSE** is appropriate, such as, so called *positive* filtering, where you do specify which objects to include (rather than exclude) based on the value of their designated attribute.

         - Contoso will use a combination of the organizational unit-based filtering and the *positive* filtering based on the value of the userPrincipalName attribute.
 In particular, user objects to be synchronized will need to have the domain suffix portion of their userPrincipalName attribute match the custom, verified DNS domain name of the Azure AD tenant.
-This value can be set individually on per user object level as part of staged implementation of the proposed Hybrid Identity solution.
+This value can be set individually on per user object level as part of staged implementation of the proposed hybrid identity solution.

 1. Azure AD Conditional Access